liberland/Grants-Program/applications/Liberland_judiciary.md

 ### Liberland Blockchain

-Our mission is to conceive a blockchain-compatible solution that translates traditional dispute resolution and judiciary and contract functionalities into the digital realm.
+We are Liberland, the world's freest country.
+Currently, we are settling the physical land, but we also remain focused on our blockchain.
+The next milestone in our blockchain suite's development is to conceive a blockchain-agnostic solution that translates traditional dispute resolution and judiciary and contract functionalities into the digital realm.
 Our vision includes a system that synergizes the virtues of centralized and decentralized models.

-Liberland Blockchain is a layer 1 public blockchain owned by coin and token holders.
+Liberland Blockchain is a layer one public blockchain owned by coin and token holders.
 The blockchain is funded and supported by Liberland, providing the first set of use cases.
 The codebase is a fork of Substrate/Polkadot, and the license is MIT, the same as Bitcoin.
 Liberland does not claim ownership of the blockchain or related materials.

 The blockchain allows permissionless usage of tokens and coins as a store of value or medium of exchange.
 Advanced functionalities critical to the project's future are permissioned.
 DeFi projects on the Liberland chain are not permissioned unless designed by third-party developers on a per-project basis.